Saturday–Sunday, November 6–7, 2021

 The main aim of IndySCC is to provide HPC education, and lower the entry barrier to the competition.
 Continuous support is provided by HPC experts in the months leading up to the competition.
 Webinars are recorded for the cloud vendor platform, the benchmarks, and the two applications.
 At the end of each phase, teams will turn-in a report and will receive feedback from experts.

-Top teams will be awarded a free registration to SC21 that includes access to the full Technical Program and Workshops as well as a complementary one-year student membership to SIGHPC.
+All participating teams will be awarded a free registration to SC21 that includes access to the full Technical Program and Workshops as well as a complementary one-year student membership to SIGHPC.
 The winner of IndySCC21 will receive bonus points on their SC22 SCC application hence improving their chance of being accepted.
 As the competition is part of the Students@SC program, students can also participate in Mentor–Protégé Matching and the Job Fair.
 Travel to the conference and per diem are not provided.

 IndySCC Benchmarks & Applications